What is Tax Accounting?

-In table 1 the extract from accounting books is shown and in the second table shows how the tax accounting has to categorize the type of income as the Income taxes rates differ on types of Income.
+In table 1 the extract from accounting books is shown and in the second table shows how tax accounting has to categorize the type of income as the Income-tax rates differ on types of Income.

 - Categorization of Income for application of correct tax rate.

 - Losses of current and previous years can be set off in future periods by filing Tax returns.

 - Tax audit facilitation.

 - Self-assessment and tax payments in a timely manner.

 - Needs extra time and resources for the work.